Pin Mixers

 Pin Mixer Frequently Asked Questions (FAQs)

-A pin mixer can produce a range of material consistencies depending on the desired output.
-This ranges from a homogenized powder blend, to a wet “fluff,” as well as micro pellets/granules in the range of 20-60 mesh.
+Yes, if desired.
+A pin mixer can produce a range of material consistencies ranging from a homogenized powder blend, to a wet “fluff,” as well as micro pellets/granules in the range of 20-60 mesh.

-Pin mixers are incredibly diverse and can achieve a wide range of objectives, including de-dusting/material conditioning, micro pelletizing, and homogeneous mixing of solid and liquid components.
-They are widely used for mixing applications, as well as conditioning material and forming seed pellets prior to another agglomeration device (most often a disc pelletizer or extruder).
+Pin mixers can achieve a range of objectives, including de-dusting/material, conditioning, micro pelletizing, and homogeneous mixing of solid and liquid components.
+Pin mixers can be used as a stand-alone device, or as a preconditioning device ahead of a disc pelletizer.

-The pin mixer is a medium-shear mixer that utilizes a high-speed spinning action that imparts centrifugal force to homogeneously mix solid and liquid components.
+The pin mixer uses a high-speed, medium-sheer spinning action that imparts centrifugal force to homogeneously mix solid and liquid components.

 Pin mixers are continuous horizontal mixers, making them an ideal fit for large-scale applications requiring a high throughput.

-The primary difference lies in the mixing motion: pin mixers utilize a single spinning shaft, while pugmill mixers use a dual-shaft design to yield a folding or kneading motion.
-Because of this spinning action, pin mixers are also better suited for operations that require greater material densification; the high-speed spinning is better at densifying material than the folding motion of the pugmill mixer.
+Pin mixers are ideal for operations that require greater material densification, as the high-speed spinning is better at densifying material than the folding motion of the pugmill mixer.

 Pin mixers also have a lower torque than pugmill mixers, making them less appropriate in situations where tramp material is common, as this could become lodged between the pins and trough wall, causing damage.